rasberry/ImageFunctions/Readme.md

 ## GUI ##
 <pre>
 = some function job are not finishing
-= fix unusual inputs
-  = ulamspiral -c(1,2,3,4) - might need to re-work this
-  = some functions have inputs that can be specified multiple times (floodfill -p) = function deform has two point pickers.. they are not supposed to be synchronized = also one is suppsed to propotional, not pixel based = also probableimg
+= function deform has two point pickers.. they are not supposed to be synchronized = also one is suppsed to propotional, not pixel based = also probableimg